salsita/prism/docs/custom-matchers/README.md

 ## Custom Matchers

-You are already familiar with pre-shipped Matchers which `redux-elm` provides:
+You are already familiar with the built-in Matchers that `redux-elm` provides:

 * `matcher`
 * `exactMatcher`
 * `parameterizedMatcher`

-In most cases you should be satisfied with them, but sometimes you might have very specific use case which would be very difficult to implement using pre-shipped Matchers.
-Imagine you have a `Counter` Component which counts how many clicks a button was clicked and displays it on the screen:
+In most cases these will be all you need, but sometimes you might have a very specific use case that would be difficult to implement with them.
+Imagine you have a `Counter` Component that counts how many times a button was clicked and displays it on the screen:

 ![custom-matchers-1](../assets/14.png)

-Implementation is fairly simple:
+The implementation is fairly straightforward:

 ### `Counter` Updater